2azo/2azo/README.md

-Hi there 👋
+Hi there

-🔭 I’m currently learning and working on Machine Learning projects
+I’m currently learning and working on Machine Learning and Web projects
-🏫 Masters in Digital Engineering from Bauhaus University Weimar (Germany)
+Masters in Digital Engineering from Bauhaus University Weimar (Germany)
-📫 How to reach me: muath.allahham@gmail.com
+How to reach me: muath.allahham@gmail.com
-⚡ Fun fact: AI most likely will never take over the world
+Fun fact: AI most likely will never take over the world